Amit-Abhishk/Blog_Project/README.md

 # Blog_Project
-A simple blog posting website
-I am still working on this project
+A simple blog posting website still working on this project